 Inclusion is one of Camp Sealth’s core values, and we strive to live that value every day.
-We believe that all children should have the opportunity to attend camp, to be free to be their authentic selves, and to be accepted for who they are.
+We believe that all children, regardless of identity, should have the opportunity to attend camp, to be free to be their authentic selves, and to be accepted for who they are.

 Inclusive is an adjective that describes all of Camp Sealth, not just one part of camp.
-“Inclusive Programming” refers to the way that we support campers so that everyone can participate together in the camp experience.
+“Inclusive Programming” refers to the way that we support campers and create accessible spaces so that everyone can participate together in the camp experience.
 Inclusive is more than how we describe camp; it is the way we holistically approach our camp programming and community.

 Behavior Expectations & Essential Functions

 Camp Sealth ensures an environment of inclusiveness for kids with a wide variety of abilities and support needs.
 Our staff work with parents and campers to support them before and during camp.

 In order to participate in an overnight camp program, a child must:

 - Be able to meet their own personal care needs with (if needed) some assistance or reminders